HannahCarl/SeleniumAutomatedWebTestSuite/README.md

 1. Import project into Java IDE.
 2. Link required libraries (Testng) and download/install them if necessary.
-3. Locate the directory of chromeDriver if using Chrome, or download if necessary.
-4. Replace Line 17 of Driver.java with the correct directory of the chromeDriver.
+3. Press the execute button in the IDE.

 ---